 Because of this system, pin debit refunds are technically impossible to process past the 4 pm EST deadline; the file containing the group of transactions has already been sent to the networks that need to process the data, and you can’t really get it back.
 You can only issue a pin debit refund if done before the daily cutoff on the current processing cycle—like 4 pm to 4 pm.

-If you need to perform a pin debit refund before the daily cut off, you can do so through your payments terminal, just as you would a credit card refund.
+If you need to perform a pin debit refund before the daily cut off, you can do so through your payment terminal, just as you would a credit card refund.

 However, the nature of returns is such that the pin debit customer will likely not be back on the same day before the daily cutoff—people rarely return items the same day they bought them.
 You will need to refund these customers in an alternative way.